Vancouver – 1015 East Hastings Street

 • In these comments you have mentioned that this will be an environment that promotes rehabilitation towards a drug and alcohol free lifestyle.
 What efforts will be put in place to monitor this ?
 To support this goal?
 The building is being built at the heart of a growing brewery district and it will be in an area where drug use happens quite liberally in public spaces.
 How is this thought to be a good influence for anyone attempting to achieve sobriety?

-Alex asked almost 4 years ago
+Alex asked over 4 years ago

 The shelter program would support people on their journey to wellness and stability in a drug- and alcohol-free environment.
 The shelter program would be run by the Vancouver Aboriginal Friendship Centre Society (VAFCS), which has a policy of zero drug and alcohol use on site.
 VAFCS has been operating the shelter at 201 Central Street since 2009, and has the skills and expertise to manage this shelter safely and responsibly.
 Shelter guests would have their beds for up to 90 days and during this time they would be able to connect to programs and services to support their health and wellness.
 The shelter program is one component of an overall project; the overall project would help keep the neighbourhood affordable and diverse by providing a range of housing options for people and families, including about 85 new, affordable rental homes and transform a vacant commercial lot into a safe and welcoming space where people can come together to feel accepted and valued.